Skip to main content

 An AI marketing platform plans, executes, and reports on marketing work.
 Not just content generation.
 Not just workflow automation.
 Full strategic planning through to task completion, using your connected tools and with human oversight at key decision points.

-That distinction matters more than most people realise.
 88% of marketers now use AI daily , but only 26% have figured out how to generate tangible value from it.
-The gap isn’t about adoption.
+That gap isn’t about adoption.
 It’s about the difference between tools that help you write and platforms that help you run marketing.

 How AI powered marketing actually works